zebbra/xlsxir/README.md

 - `index` is the position of the worksheet you wish to parse (zero-based index)
 - `timer` is a boolean flag that controls an extraction timer that returns time elapsed when set to `true`.
 Defalut value is `false`.
 - `rows` is an integer representing the number of rows to be extracted from the given worksheet.
+- `options` - see function documentation for option detail.

 Upon successful completion, the extraction process returns:
 - for `multi_extract/3`: